kstam/citytrack-web/README.md

 First you will need to install #node#.

+The best way to install NodeJs is by using [nvm](https://github.com/creationix/nvm)

-Then run the following command
+Then you will need to install Karma(Testing), Bower(Dependency Management) and Gulp(Build Tool).
+To do that, run the following command

-    ~> npm install -g bower gulp karma
+    $ npm install -g bower gulp karma

 Checkout the code and cd to the directory.
 There, run the following commands:

-    ~> npm install
+    $ npm install
-    ~> gulp
+    $ gulp

 You are ready to start the server.

-Run:
+For **Production**

+    ~> node app.js

+For **Development**

     ~> gulp server:dev

-or

-    ~> node app.js

-The first way of running the server is preferred when in development mode.
-This way all the files are being monitored for changes and compiled automatically.
+This way of running the server is preferred when in development mode because all the files are being monitored for changes and compiled automatically.
 Also, the server restarts if the backend code is changed.
 This way the development cycle is much faster.

 Finally, open your browser and go to: